utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 **6) Should I still use the collections.library.utoronto.ca permalinks to collections and images?**

 _Yes.
-The collections.library.utoronto.ca URL is still the correct permalink to collections and images. **Do not publicly promote or share the -beta URLs.** The collections-beta.library.utoronto.ca URL will be replaced with collections.library.utoronto.ca when the new Collections U of T website is publicly launched._
+The collections.library.utoronto.ca URL is still the correct permalink to collections and images. **Do not publicly promote or share the -beta URLs.** The collections-beta.library.utoronto.ca URL path will be replaced with collections.library.utoronto.ca when the new Collections U of T website is publicly launched on April 16th._

 **7) When will my Islandora 7 website be taken offline?**

-_Late Spring 2024 - we will communicate the exact date with collection owners as capacity allows (for both ITS and collection owners).
+_By June 2024 - we will communicate the exact date with collection owners as capacity allows (for both ITS and collection owners).
 Copies of the Islandora 7 sites will be captured in UTL's [Archive-It account](https://archive-it.org/collections/6473)._

 **8) Will my Islandora site's page URLs be preserved in New Collections?**